cfengine/documentation/manuals/architecture/testing_non_privelegded_user.markdown

 CFEngine 3.
 If a configuration does not pass this check/test, you will not be allowed to use it, and cf-agent will look for the file failsafe.cf.

-Notice that the CFEngine 3 binaries have slightly different names than the CFEngine 2 binaries.
-They all start with the cf- prefix.

-         host$ ~/.cfagent/bin/cf-agent